DanielPickens/Phantoms/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## Todo

+- Add function to track a tile's current position on a stage current_event

+- Add logic to measure distance of tiles, where the measured distance would be the distance in the tile id's number and letter in alphabet for what units belong to a given tile

+- Allow for enemys to take turns in attack

+- Allow only valid movements on a level stage

+- Change repr functions to be Python expressions

+- Add str data model methods

+- Add new enemy class objects and attributes